-- Out of Area/Relocation Service Authorization form, receipts, travel vouchers. - Relocation: (Revised 5-27-04) Relocation is only offered when out of school youth have accepted positions that require them to move from their present residence.
-Three quotes must be obtained from moving van/trucking companies; the lowest bid will be honored. - Mileage, meals and lodging for customers will be handled as above (and only for the customer). - Vehicle Repairs: (Adopted 7-21-2004) Must be pre-approved by the Case Manager and WIOA Program Coordinator and the following conditions must be met before approval of the car repairs can be obtained:

-- Three (3) estimates are to be submitted for each requested repair.
+- If the individual has to travel more than 100 (one-way) miles for the interview, it is considered out of area. - The individual will be reimbursed mileage at the rate of up to \$0.25 per mile. - A completed travel voucher must be submitted with request of payment. - If an individual has to travel more than 2 1/2 hours (one-way) for an interview, mileage will be reimbursed as above and in addition, lodging and meals may occur. - Meals may not exceed \$30.00 per day including tip (no alcohol). - Lodging is at the discretion of the Case Manager and must be reasonable. - Meals and lodging will only be paid when documented with receipts. - o Documentation: - Out of Area/Relocation Service Authorization form, receipts, travel vouchers. - Relocation: (Revised 5-27-04) - Relocation is only offered when out of school youth have accepted positions that require them to move from their present residence.
+Three quotes must be obtained from moving van/trucking companies; the lowest bid will be honored. - Mileage, meals and lodging for customers will be handled as above (and only for the customer). - Vehicle Repairs: (Adopted 7-21-2004) - Must be pre-approved by the Case Manager and WIOA Program Coordinator and the following conditions must be met before approval of the car repairs can be obtained: - Three (3) estimates are to be submitted for each requested repair.
 If unable to obtain the required estimates, then documentation must be attached as for the reason. - The repair must be deemed critical to the Participant's ability to continue their WIOA training. - The vehicle must be registered to the Participant and/or their spouse. - If the repair expense is granted, it can only be for a one-time repair, per qualified participant. - The one time repair will not exceed \$500.00.
 A waiver may be requested and approved by the WIOA Program Coordinator, with the amount not to exceed a maximum \$1000.00. - A copy of the DMV Title or Registration showing the Vehicle Identification Number (VIN) must be presented prior to approval of repair.
-The vendor performing the repair must submit the VIN of the repaired vehicle with their bill for payment. - The repairperson must agree, if necessary, to wait up to 45 days for processing of the payment. - Training Supplies: (Adopted 5-27-04) Training supplies are those that are used to assist qualified WIOA participants to successfully complete an approved training curriculum.
+The vendor performing the repair must submit the VIN of the repaired vehicle with their bill for payment.

+- The repairperson must agree, if necessary, to wait up to 45 days for processing of the payment. - Training Supplies: (Adopted 5-27-04) - Training supplies are those that are used to assist qualified WIOA participants to successfully complete an approved training curriculum.
 The Case Manager has the discretion to offer these services once a documented statement of need has been established.
-Since these services are not an entitlement, they should be used only for training, including On the Job Training (OJT), that lead to a credential and subsequent job placement.
-Training Supplies may include but are not limited to: Stethoscopes, calculators, specialty shoes, required uniforms, supplies, and training related tools. - o Clients enrolled in a full time curriculum may be reimbursed at 100%.

-These expenses are to be considered as part of the client's training cap. o

-- A signed statement from the training provider that these supplies are required for the client to complete the training. - A statement of need from the Case Manager. - A signed form confirming attendance. - Original receipts, invoices etc., associated with the purchase of any item.
+Since these services are not an entitlement, they should be used only for training, including On the Job Training (OJT), that lead to a credential and subsequent job placement. - Training Supplies may include but are not limited to: Stethoscopes, calculators, specialty shoes, required uniforms, supplies, and training related tools. - Clients enrolled in a full time curriculum may be reimbursed at 100%. - o These expenses are to be considered as part of the client's training cap. - Documentation: - A signed statement from the training provider that these supplies are required for the client to complete the training. - A statement of need from the Case Manager. - A signed form confirming attendance. - Original receipts, invoices etc., associated with the purchase of any item. - The client must sign a consent form stating that if they stop attending training, they will immediately return all items except clothing to the case manager.